Cprime50/pixel-portfolio/README.md

 ## Credits

-Credits to [(https://github.com/dijorajsenroy)] for the original design.
+Credits to [dijora jsenroy](https://github.com/dijorajsenroy) for the original design.
 Thank you for the inspiration!